AlissonSteffens/awesome-api/README.md

 ### Art →
 Get a random image from the MET Museum, with its details.

+### Rick and Morty →
+Get a random character from Rick and Morty, with its details.

+### Final Space →
+Get a random character from Final Space, with its details.

 ### Cors →
 Cors Anywhere for images

 ## NextJS